AkiraaMiyoko/Akiraa/README.md

 The game may look basic, but I have no time to make it more appealing because I literally have no laptop or computer and I'm just using the computer of my cousin.
 I am happy that I have finished the game but I am not satisfied rhat much because it looks like theres a lot missing.
 Don't worry in the near future I will still continue working on this game but from a different language and will update it.

 Also, I don't wanna lie about this one since I'm very guilty about it.
 The only time I used AI when it comes to my work is this.
 I admit I have used a AI code debugger and AI for the user to move (like the mathematics thing).
 Since I'm no expert to making one and I really have no experience.
 And that's the only thing I'm not proud about.
 I only did the variables, colors and the storyline.
 I'm no expert when it comes to making games like these since it's my first time but I fortunately I have learned some things when using AI.
 I may promise in the near future when updating this game, I will do this at my own.
-I very much dislike using AI on one of my orginal works as an IT since it's really a shame for me (legit tho).
+I very much dislike using AI on one of my orginal works as an IT since it's really a shame for me (legit tho) but I have no choice but to use it since i don't really have experiences.

 --------------
 CREATOR: